gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-10-interview-kenta-cho-indie-game-developer.md

 ----

 ## I'm also interested in this aspect of game development, it's a deep well with a lot of opportunity.
-I can see its influence in many of the games you've created using your Crisp Game Lib.
+I can see its influence in many of the games you've created using your *Crisp Game Lib*.
 What was the thinking behind your framework?

 The goal of [*Crisp Game Lib*](https://github.com/abagames/crisp-game-lib) is to enable the creation of innovative games within a three-hour timeframe.
 For this, I made it easy to implement collision detection, which is typically challenging.
 I particularly focused on making collision detection easy for geometric shapes like lines and arcs, allowing the inclusion of geometric shapes as terrain, obstacles, players, and enemies.
 This makes it easier to create games different from traditional sprite-based 2D games.